scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 projects needing investment.
 This work is available on-line as the CII Census project [CensusProject]_.

-While software security studies general focus on the possibility of technical failure of software systems, open source software exposes an addition risk of community failure.
+While software security studies general focus on the possibility of technical failure of software systems, open source software exposes an additional risk of community failure.
+Development of a software project may cease before it reaches a state of usability and maturity.
 [Schweik2012]_ is a comprehensive study of the success and failure of open source projects based on large-scale analysis of SourceForge data, as well as survey and interview data.
 They define a successful project as one that performs a useful function